The Repton Trail

 Repton Trail-

 Humphrey Repton (1752-1818) was one of the foremost landscape designers of the late 18th/early 19th century.
-His work and influence are better described in his ‘Red Books of Panshanger and Tewin Water’.
+His work locally is best described in his ‘Red Books of Panshanger and Tewin Water’.
 In undertaking his work for Henry Cowper at Tewin Water, he commented:

 ‘….
 The whole of the beautiful valley from Welwin (sic) to Hertford, including Digswell, Tewin Water, Panshanger and Cole Green, belonging to the same noble family…. while each possesses its independent privacy and seclusion, their united woods and lawns will, by extending through the whole valley, enrich the general face of the County.’

-The REPTON TRAIL, based on these Mimram Valley Parklands described above, is a route proposed along existing footpaths from Digswell Viaduct in the west to Poplars Green in the east (approximately 4 kilometres/2.5 miles).
+Based on these Mimram Valley Parklands described above, this is a route proposed along existing footpaths from Digswell Viaduct in the west to Poplars Green in the east (approximately 4 kilometres/2.5 miles).
 At Panshanger Park, footpaths continue eastwards a further 3 kilometres/2 miles to Thieves Lane, Hertford.

 Initial work covers:

-2. inviting feedback from landowners, neighbours, ramblers and other interested parties.
+2. gaining feedback from landowners, neighbours, ramblers and other interested parties.

-4. inviting opinion on the merit of providing:
+4. obtaining opinions on the merit of providing:

 5. publicising the opportunity for a practical educational resource dealing with social and industrial history.